Sarthak-Sharma03/Business-Dashboard/README.md

 # Business-Dashboard
-This an admin dashboard project created in React.
+This is an admin dashboard created in React as a front-end project.
 It provides valuable insights of the business along with orders and top customers.